 One or more local protection switching requests may be active.
 The "local request logic" determines which of these requests is highest using the order of priority given in Figure 6.
-This highest local request information is passed on to the "APS process logic".
-Note that an accepted Clear command, clearance of SF(-P) or expiration of WTR timer shall not be processed by the local request logic, but shall be considered as the highest local request and submitted to the APS process logic for processing.
+This highest local request information SHALL be passed on to the "APS process logic".
+Note that an accepted Clear command, clearance of SF or SD or expiration of WTR timer SHALL NOT be processed by the local request logic, but SHALL be considered as the highest local request and submitted to the APS process logic for processing.